 DAY 19 – Dublin: Today, is a free day to enjoy the sights of Dublin.
 There are countless places of interest to visit, explore, discover and enjoy.
 You can choose to visit Trinity College, founded in 1592, which is an ancient and renowned university that was modeled after the collegiate universities of Oxford and Cambridge.
 It is one of the seven ancient universities of Britain and Ireland, as well as Ireland’s oldest university.
 The college holds the famous and priceless Book of Kells, a 9th century manuscript known throughout the world.
 You could also choose to wander quietly in St. Patrick’s Cathedral, the largest church in Ireland and founded in 1191.
 There are numerous natural museums and galleries, such as the Natural History Museum or the National Gallery of Ireland.
 You will meet the bus at a pre-arranged pick up point at 3:00 pm, and on the way back to the hotel, stop at a quaint Irish pub called the “Man O War”, situated in North County Dublin, for a complimentary drink of your choice.
 This ancient pub was established in 1595, and the owner will give you the full history of the establishment.
 With its thatched roof, whitewashed walls and superb traditional style bar, lounge and restaurant, the setting is a picture to behold.
 Tonight, dine at the Taylors Three Rock Hotel, nestled at the base of the Dublin’s mountains, where you will enjoy a typical Irish dinner and Cabaret show.
 (B,D)

 DAY 20 – Dublin and Belfast: After breakfast today, we will board the coach for an easy drive north to Belfast, the capital of Northern Ireland.
 You will have an overview of this interesting, historical and infamous city.
 We will drive around West Belfast, the home of the famous (or infamous) Peace Wall where we will have a photo stop.
 This wall still separates the Protestant, Shankill Road from the Catholic, Falls Road and you will see the famous murals commemorating the past, both good and bad.
 You will see the famous Queen’s University, Belfast City Hall and the impressive Stormont Government buildings.
 We will enter the Titanic quarter with the popular museum dedicated to the Titanic.
 Driving over the Lagan Bridge or along the historic Queen’s Road in the heart of the former shipyard, you will see this stunning piece of architecture.
 It is no coincidence that the ultra-modern building’s shape resembles the hulls of four ships.
 The height and position of the building are also a nod to slipway number 2 where Titanic was constructed and the towering presence it exerted over Queen’s Island.
-Titanic Belfast extends over nine galleries, with multiple dimensions to the exhibition, drawing together special effects, dark rides, full-scale reconstructions and innovative interactive features to explore.
+Entry to the Titanic Belfast Museum is included; the beautiful museum extends over nine galleries, with multiple dimensions to the exhibition, drawing together special effects, dark rides, full-scale reconstructions and innovative interactive features to explore.
 You can explore the shipyard, travel to the depths of the ocean and uncover the true legend of Titanic, in the city where it all began.
 You will board the bus for our trip back to Dublin with evening dinner en-route at the Monasterboice Inn near Drogheda, noted for its award-winning cuisine.
 Return to the hotel for an evening at leisure.
 (B,D)

 DAY 21 – Dublin: Check out of hotel and transfer to the airport for your return flight.
 (B)